Industry

 SUBMISSIONS

-The call for the Work in Progress for the 2023 edition closed on October 18th, 2023.
+The call for the Work in Progress for the 2025 edition will open end of August and close mid-October.

-• Fiction, animation or documentary with a minimum length of 70 min, currently in post-production
+• Fiction, animation or documentary with a minimum length of 70 min, currently in production or post-production

 • The production should be mainly European